alco/objc.string/README.md

     [[[[[str trim] replace:@"plum" with:@"donut"] capitalize] replace:@" " with:@", "] append:@"."];
 }];

-// If you already have an instance of NSMutableString, you can avoid the initial allocation altogether.
+// If you already have an instance of NSMutableString, you can avoid the initial copying altogether.
 // Note that in this case mstr should be autoreleased prior to being passed to the chain_fast method.
 // Read the explanation below for more details.
 NSMutableString *mstr = ...;
-[mstr chain_fast:^(NSMutableString *str) {
+NSMutableString *maybeNewStr = [mstr chain_fast:^(NSMutableString *str) {
     ...
 }];
 ```

 A few things to remember:

 * While modifying a string "in place" is often more efficient than creating a new one, it is not always the case.
-As a consequence, you should never discard the return value of any of the functions in the present library.
+As a consequence, you should never assume that &lt;input string&gt; == &lt;return value&gt;.
 Failing to do so might cause unexpected results.
 A scrupulous reader may have noticed that the return value of `[anotherStr unchain]` in the code above is discarded.
 The `unchain` method is the only exception to this rule, i.e. it is guaranteed to return a pointer to the same string it receives as input.

-* The `chain` method returns an autoreleased string which should not be explicitly retained or released until it is `unchain`ed.
+* The `chain` method returns an autoreleased string which should not be explicitly retained or released until it is unchained.
 If one of the functions decides to discard the input string and return a new one, it would cause a memory leak in the case when the input string has been retained by the caller.
 In other words, please don't let a chained string escape the scope it was defined in.
 This means that for each call to `chain` (or `chain_fast`) there should be a corresponding call to `unchain` in the same function scope.
 When using `chain:` and `chain_fast:` with a block argument, this invariant is kept for you automatically, so you don't need to call `unchain` yourself.

 ## Documentation ##